The Muffs

 The Muffs were an American pop punk band based in Southern California, formed in 1991.
 Led by singer and guitarist Kim Shattuck, the band released four full-length studio albums in the 1990s, as well as numerous singles including "Lucky Guy" and "Sad Tomorrow", and a cover version of "Kids in America".
 After a long hiatus beginning in 1999, the band released a fifth album in 2004 but thereafter effectively disbanded.
 Almost a decade later, the three core members of the band reunited and started performing again.
 Their sixth album, Whoop Dee Doo, was released in 2014.

 Kim Shattuck died on October 2, 2019, following a two-year battle with ALS.
 On that same day, the Muffs confirmed that they had disbanded.
 Shortly after, the Muffs released their seventh and final album No Holiday.

+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "20 underrated bands from the 1990s who are worth rediscovering".

 History

 Formation and early years: 1991–1996

 The band started as a collaboration between guitarists Kim Shattuck and Melanie Vammen, both former members of the 1980s all-female hard rock group, The Pandoras.
-The Muffs started performing and recording after the addition of bassist Ronnie Barnett and drummer Chris Crass.
+The Muffs started performing and recording after the addition of bassist Ronnie Barnett and drummer Criss Crass.